CountESS-Project/CountESS/docs/writing-plugins/index.md

 Configuration values are provided by a [single configuration file](../config-file-format/) which is read and written by the CountESS GUI and read by the CountESS CLI.

+The file can be edited by hand if necessary and should be amenable to storage in a revision control system.

 ## Testing Plugins

 Tests for included plugins are included under